kubernetes-sigs/gateway-api/geps/gep-91/index.md

 ## Existing support in Implementations

-This feature is widely supported in implementations that support Gateway API.
+This feature is already widely supported by implementations that conform to the Gateway API.
-This table highlights the support.
-Please feel free to add any missing implementations not mentioned below.
+The table below summarizes current support.
+Please feel free to add any implementations that are missing.
+This GEP aims to standardize this behavior as an official part of the upstream specification.

 | Implementation                      | Support                                                                                                                                                     | Granularity                  | Inline vs Policy |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------|------------------|